menu icon

 How To Make Quick Gingerbread Cookies

-You’ll combine the shortening and molasses in a saucepan over medium heat until it comes to a boil.
-Then you’ll lower the heat to med-low and let the mixture simmer for 3 minutes.
-Easy.
+Step 1: Combine the shortening and molasses in a saucepan over medium heat until it comes to a boil.
+Lower the heat to medium-low and let the mixture simmer for 3 minutes.

 quick gingerbread cookie dough rolled out and cut out with cookie cutters